Generating Near-Bipartite Bricks: Matching Covered Graphs

-A matching covered graph $G$, with four or more vertices, is {\it bicritical} if $G-\{u,v\}$ has a perfect matching for every pair of distinct vertices $u$~and~$v$.
-It follows from the above discussion $G$ is bicritical if and only if every barrier of~$G$ is trivial.
-(A barrier is {\it trivial} if it has a single vertex.)
-Thus, for a bicritical graph $G$, the canonical partition of $V(G)$ consists of $|V(G)|$ parts, each of which contains a single vertex.
+A graph $G$, with four or more vertices, is {\it bicritical} if $G-\{u,v\}$ has a perfect matching for every pair of distinct vertices $u$~and~$v$.
+A barrier is {\it trivial} if it has a single vertex.
+Proposition~\ref{prop:delete-two-vertices-has-pm} implies the following characterization of bicritical graphs.

+\begin{prop} Let $G$ be a connected graph with a perfect matching.
+Then $G$ is bicritical if and only if every barrier of~$G$ is trivial. \end{prop}

-For a bipartite matching covered graph~$H[A,B]$, the canonical partition of~$V(H)$ consists of precisely two parts, namely, its color classes $A$~and~$B$.
+Thus, for a bicritical graph~$G$, the canonical partition of $V(G)$ consists of~$|V(G)|$ parts, each of which contains a single vertex.